suxess-it/kubriX/backstage-resources/adr/0001-gitops-onboarding-teams.md

 cons:
 - applicationsets-in-any-namespace is still beta
-- applicationsets then have some restrictions (also when used by the platform team), see https://github.com/suxess-it/sx-cnp-oss/issues/181

 consider:
 - application names get longer (\<namespace\>/\<name\>).
 Be sure to have a good naming concept and consider https://argo-cd.readthedocs.io/en/latest/operator-manual/app-any-namespace/#switch-resource-tracking-method .